Updated September 2020

 Depending on how selective you are when it comes to keeping your child’s artwork, you can choose to include a few key pieces of art in the folders as well.
 I generally recommend a separate method for organizing and storing art.

 The beauty of this system is that it puts a limit on what you can keep.

 This process serves as a great example of using what we call in the organizing biz a “self-limiting container“.
 By choosing this container, I’ve set a limit on what is an acceptable amount of “real estate” for school memorabilia to occupy in my home.

-If you’re a person who saves the equivalent of one of these boxes for each of your child’s school years, keep in mind it’s pretty unlikely that your adult children is going to be interested in hauling off a massive collection of childhood memorabilia when they reach young adulthood.
+If you’re a person who saves the equivalent of one of these boxes for each of your child’s school years, keep in mind it’s pretty unlikely that your adult children are going to be interested in hauling off a massive collection of childhood school papers when they reach young adulthood.

 I’ve witnessed this situation firsthand with several of my clients.

 Make it simple for you and your kids to enjoy their school papers and memorabilia by whittling these items down to a manageable collection that represents the most treasured memories and proudest accomplishments of each school year.

 Do you have a system for organizing school papers and memorabilia that works really well for you?
 I’d love for you to share it below!